 Coming in Tighter for Intimate Portraits

 Once you sense that you’ve got a good amount of full-length shots, move in a little closer for some tighter shots.
 Nothing else needs to change.
 Keep the soft box and the couple where they are, maintain the same camera settings, and continue to coach and interact with the bride and groom.
 Here are some outtakes of our final tighter shots.
-[Figures 14 and 15]

 As mentioned earlier, wedding photography can be quite challenging, as there are many variables to deal with.
 But it is also one of the most rewarding types of photography you can do, especially if done well.
 Being able to create beautiful portraits of the wedding couple that will be appreciated for generations is truly an honor.

-Photographed by James Helms
+Written and photographed by James Helms